MiguelCocoson/educational-planet-game/README.md

 # Overview

 This program is targeted to elementary students for the science class.
-Our software will help children memorize names of the planets and where they are located in the solar system.
+Our software will help children test their knowledge on the names of the planets and where they are located in the solar system.

 # Development Environment

-This will be a educational website written html, css, python and flask.
+This will be a educational website written html and css for the front end, and python/flask and sqlite3 for the back end.

 The developers will be using VS CODE as their IDE, Github for source control and gimp for media creation.

-Heroku is PaaS service in which the app is the deployed, and along with GitHub CI/CD server has been setup to automate deployment of future changes in the main branch.
+Heroku is the PaaS service in which the app is the deployed, and along with GitHub CI/CD server that has been setup to automate deployment of future changes in the main branch.

 The app is accessible here - - [Educational Planets Game](https://learning-planets-game.herokuapp.com/)